O‘ahu: The Latest

 The normally bustling beachside borough’s electric energy has been reduced to a low hum.

-Summer heat, mango allergies and accidental day drinking are just a few problems Hawaiʻi locals have to deal with during the summertime.
+Summer heat and mango allergies are just a few problems Hawaiʻi locals have to deal with during the summertime.

 We may be social distancing, but Kailua’s beaches are still packed.